AnyUnderstanding/piped-kotlin/readme.md

 let mySecondTuple : (Int, Bool, Int) = (x, false, y);
 ```
 ### Pipes
 Pipes are the core of Piped.
 Pipes are used to pass data through a series of transformations.
 Pipes are declared using the `pi` keyword.
 Pipes can take any number of arguments and return any number of values.
 Pipes are called using the `|>` operator.
-The `|>` operator takes the result of the left hand side and passes it a# Piped Lang
+The `|>` operator takes the result of the left hand side and passes it to the right hand side.
 ```
 pi step1(a : Int) : Int {
     >> a + 1;